-Your resident plant lady here, to chat about Pilea Peperomioides (also known as Chinese Money)!
-The Pilea is well known for being easy to propagate and share with others.
+Your resident plant lady here, to chat about Pilea Peperomioides (also known as Chinese Money plant among other fun names – more on that below)!
+The Pilea is well known for being easy to propagate to share with others.

 This post contains affiliate links.
 Thanks for supporting Paisley Plants!

 Today I’m going to share everything I know about Pilea Peperomioides plant – also known as Pilea (Pie-lee-uh), pancake plant, UFO plant, Chinese Money plant, missionary plant, friendship plant, coin plant and lefse plant.

 This plant has so many different names!
 Anyone else love all the crazy plant names?